Albert Poisson misconceives Materia Prima density stairs with matter unity density stairs and leads would-be alchemists into an operative deadlock.

-In Theories et Symboles des Achimistes Paris 1891, Poisson cancels the basic concept of Secret Fire as Materia Prima.
-Instead he brings into play the idea of a mass division into extremely tiny particles which he called “ Seeds of the matter” (note he uses the ancient term “Matter” instead of “Mass”).
+In Theories et Symboles des Achimistes Paris 1891, Poisson cancels the concept of Secret Fire as Materia Prima.
+Instead, he brings into play the idea of a mass division into extremely tiny particles, which he called “ Seeds of the matter” (note he uses the ancient term “Matter” instead of “Mass”).

 Theories et Symboles des Alchimistes, Albert Poissson, Chapter 2:

-“The Great law of Matter Unit is at the base of Alchemy theory.
+“The Great Law of Matter Unit is based on Alchemy theory.
 The matter is one, but it may take various forms and produces new bodies of indefinite number combining with itself.
-This raw material was still called seed, chaos, universal substance.
-Without going into details, Basil Valentine assumes as a fact the unity of matter.
-“All things come from the same seed, all were originally engendered by the same mother” (Triumphal Chariot of Antimony).
-Sendivogius, better known as the Cosmopolitan, is more explicit in his “Letters” he said:” Christians wish God first created some raw material … and that this matter by way of separation, having been derived from simple bodies, which having then been mixed with each other by way of composition served to do what we see … in creation there was a kind of subordination, so that all beings have been used by the simplest of principles for the composition of following and other ones.
-“Sendivogius finally summarizes everything said in these two proposals “Know how: first, production of a matter that nothing has preceded; second, division of this area into elements and from them composition of the Mixed” (Letter XI).
-When saying mixed Sendivogius means any kind of compounded bodies.
+This raw material was still called seed, chaos, and universal substance.
+Without going into details, Basil Valentine assumes, as a fact, the unity of matter.
+“All things come from the same seed; all were originally engendered by the same mother” (Triumphal Chariot of Antimony).
+Sendivogius, better known as the Cosmopolitan, is more explicit in his “Letters” he said:” Christians wish God first created some raw material … and that this matter by way of separation, having been derived from simple bodies, which having then been mixed by way of composition served to do what we see … in creation, there was a kind of subordination, so that all beings have been used by the simplest of principles for the composition of following and other ones.
+“Sendivogius finally summarizes everything said in these two proposals “Know-how: first, production of a matter that nothing has preceded; second, division of this area into elements and from the composition of the Mixed” (Letter XI).
+When saying mixed, Sendivogius means any compounded bodies.

-However, in spite of Poisson’s opinion, Secret Fire is neither mass nor energy particles.
+However, despite Poisson’s opinion, Secret Fire is neither mass nor energy particles.
 It is something scientifically undetectable yet vegetative (1).
-Consequently laboratory processes can be greatly affected by these misconceptions.
-Consequently Poisson’s Solve et Coagula is going to be a mere distillation or sublimation process, as the very name easily would suggest.
-To the point one should be very lucky to get out of Labors of Hercules.
+Consequently, laboratory processes can be significantly affected by these misconceptions.
+Consequently, Poisson’s Solve et Coagula will be a mere distillation or sublimation process, as the name easily suggests.
+To the point, one should be very lucky to get out of Labors of Hercules.